 Once customer approval is given, the Service Manager will issue an overhaul kit and any other components required for the rebuild, and assign the job to one of our technicians.
 The overhaul kit includes all consumable items, such as seals, gaskets, o-rings, bearings, valves, etc. Turbomolecular kits include ceramic bearings, o-rings, and vibrations rings.
 The technician is responsible for the cleaning and the re-assembly of the pump..

-The completed pump is then moved to our test station and put through a series of industry proven tests.
+The completed vacuum pump is then moved to our test station and put through a series of industry proven tests.
 These tests include base pressure, ballast pressure, and load testing.
 Turbomolecular pump testing includes a vibration analysis, speed analysis, and decibel readings, as well as load testing.
 This series of tests ensures our customers receive a quality product.

-Once the pump passes all testing, it is prepped for return shipment to our customer.
-The oil is drained and the finish of the pump is restored to OEM colors and returned to your facility.
+Once the vacuum pump passes all testing, it is prepped for return shipment to our customer.
+The oil is drained and the finish of the vacuum pump is restored to OEM colors and returned to your facility.
 Smaller pieces of equipment are properly foam packaged prior to shipment.

 IVS prides itself as the industry leader.
-Our Business Practical Warranty on parts and workmanship from the documented date of installation, not shipment, gives our customers a comfort level when maintaining pumps in storage.
+Our Business Practical Warranty on parts and workmanship from the documented date of installation, not shipment, gives our customers a comfort level when maintaining vacuum pumps in storage.

 Frequently asked questions